Jayyhk/erdos-lean/README.md

 A collection of Lean proofs for problems from [erdosproblems.com](https://www.erdosproblems.com).

 Not every proof will be fully legitimate.
 Some might depend on extra axioms declared in the proof itself, or on mechanisms that expand Lean's trusted base.
-The table below records every such qualification explicitly, with the catalog in [data/problems.yaml](data/problems.yaml) as the ground truth.
-Field definitions and the meaning of each `state` value / `trust_extensions` tag live in [schema/problems.schema.json](schema/problems.schema.json).

-Files may be lightly modified from their original source, typically renaming the headline theorem to fit the `Erdos<N>.erdos_<N>` convention and wrapping in a `namespace Erdos<N>` block.
+The table below shows the state of each problem and any axioms or trust extensions it relies on (state definitions live in [schema/problems.schema.json](schema/problems.schema.json)).
 Original sources are recorded in the `sources` field of [data/problems.yaml](data/problems.yaml).

-## Conventions

 For problem `N`, `problems/N/` contains: